 The Free-Response Questions index provides questions from the most recent exam and exams from previous years.

 A full practice exam is available by logging in to your AP Course Audit account.

 For a video overview of the exam, watch part 3 of the Course Overview Modules for AP Art History Teachers.

 AP Course Audit Information

-- June–August: AP Summer Institutes are offered for AP Art History.
-These workshops, at different sites throughout the country, will provide an in-depth look at the course and exam.
+June–August: One-week AP Summer Institutes are offered at different sites throughout the country, providing an in-depth look at the course and exam.

 College Board Store